 The Zenith El Primero Chronomaster Tourbillon Watch

-Zenith’s El Primero model, which debuted in 1960, was a wild success for the brand.
-In 2008, 48 years later, the brand released the first El Primero edition to include a moon phase complication.
+Zenith’s El Primero model, which debuted in 1969, was a wild success for the brand.
+During the early 1970s, the brand released the first El Primero edition with a moon phase complication.
 The release of Zenith’s El Primero Chronomaster Tourbillon watch displays the immense amount of dedication and engineering required to produce such a rare timepiece.
 The marriage of the tourbillon—an addition that negates gravity’s effect on the watch and increases accuracy—and moon phase complication creates a symbiotic relationship of innovation and precision.
 But the real clincher?
 Only 50 of this limited-edition watch were made in the entire world.
 It’s one of those coveted finds that pops up once in a blue moon (pun intended) in the resale market.